Including Kids Programs

 More information on each of our programs and their unique emphasis can be found below.

-(Approximate Ages 2-12): Operates using a one-to-one client to therapist ratio, with intensive behavioral intervention conducted at each child’s individual skill level/need addressing the areas of language and communication, social skills, executive functioning, academics, self-help
+(Approximate Ages 2-12): Operates using a one-to-one client to therapist ratio, with intensive behavioral intervention conducted at each child’s individual skill level/need addressing the areas of language and communication, social skills, executive functioning, academic readiness, self-help and behavior.
+Opportunities for inclusion in mainstream settings are available as the clients are ready.

-(Approximate Ages 12-22): Operates using a one-to-one client to therapist ratio.
+(Approximate Ages 12-22): Operates using a one-to-one client to therapist ratio for a majority of the client’s day.
 Support levels vary depending on individual needs focusing on teaching functional academics, meaningful life skills, and vocational readiness skills.
 The goal of this program is to provide an age-appropriate setting for young adults on the autism spectrum to learn important life skills.
 This is accomplished through a mixture of individual, group and community teaching methods.

 (Approximate Ages 3-12): We have built partnerships with various private schools in the area where we have established satellite sites of our program.
 As clients are ready, we provide support to allow for exposure to mainstream classrooms for portions of their day using behavioral-based decisions.
 Clients in these programs are learning to generalize various skills to group environments and acquire new skills within the context of a group, while still incorporating individualized research-based behavioral interventions.
 Individualized treatment plans, behavior interventions, and a variety of technologies including shaping, reinforcement, and token systems, allow for each client to bridge the gap between the clinic and mainstream settings.

 (Ages 12-16): A program designed to help clients transition from a discrete trial program into a more independent and typical learning environment while still incorporating core behavioral principles including shaping, reinforcement, task analysis, and token systems as needed for each client.
-The program focuses on teaching functional academics, meaningful academics, meaning life skills, and helps each client begin developing vocational readiness skills.
+The program focuses on teaching functional and meaningful academics, social and community safety skills, life skills, and vocational readiness skills.
 This is accomplished through a mixture of individual, group and community teaching methods.
 Participants in this program need to have adaptive behavior skills which can be addressed in the natural environment with less intrusive support services.

 Center for Community Inclusion